IlyaGrebnov/libsais/README.md

 The libsais is released under the [Apache License Version 2.0](LICENSE "Apache license")

 ## Changes
+* January 1, 2022 (2.6.5)
+  * Exposed functions to construct suffix array of a given integer array.
+  * Improved detection of various compiler intrinsics.
+  * Capped free space parameter to avoid crashing due to 32-bit integer overflow.
 * October 21, 2021 (2.6.0)
   * libsais16 for 16-bit inputs.
 * October 15, 2021 (2.5.0)